-- The Reception Centre Group Supervisor is responsible for activating the reception centre, and meeting and registering evacuees. - Telephone callers (if residents are contacted by phone) or Rovers (if residents are contacted in person) must ask for alternate destinations and phone numbers in the event evacuees choose not to check in at the Reception Centre. - Designated Reception Centre locations are referenced in the applicable Area or Supplemental plan(s).
+- The Reception Centre Group Supervisor is responsible for activating the reception centre, and meeting and registering evacuees.
+This role may be filled by the local authority or a local social services group. - Telephone callers (if residents are contacted by phone) or Rovers (if residents are contacted in person) must ask for alternate destinations and phone numbers in the event evacuees choose not to check in at the Reception Centre. - Designated Reception Centre locations are referenced in the applicable Area or Supplemental plan(s).